MrZyr0/MyWPStarterTheme/README.md

  ┃  ┃  ┃  ┗ 📜 '> here there are all scripts use multiple times over the theme'
  ┃  ┃  ┃
  ┃  ┃  ┗ 📂pages-scripts
- ┃  ┃     ┗ 📜 '> here there are all scripts use only one times for on specific page' ┃  ┃
+ ┃  ┃     ┗ 📂pageFolder '> here there are all scripts use only one times for on specific page groupes by pages in directory' ┃  ┃
  ┃  ┣ 📂php
  ┃  ┃  ┣ 📂inc